Sino-African relations: Peacekeeping missions

 In 2004, China deployed around 1,500 military personnel between Liberia and the Democratic Republic of the Congo.
 Since 2011, it has sent infantry troops describable (arguably) as 'combat' forces.

 In July 2007, China supported the passage of UN Security Council Resolution 1769 and contributed troops to African Union-United Nations Hybrid Operation in Darfur (UNAMID).
 China also has fourteen attachés in fourteen different African countries as of 2007, while eighteen African countries maintain attachés in Beijing.

 Arms sales

+Since the 1960s, when China provided small amounts of arms often free of charge to African rebels, liberation movements, and left-wing governments, China's transfer of arms has been an important component of its relations with African countries.
+Although measures of arms supplies vary, as of 2023 China is often regarded as the third most important source of arms to Africa.

 An increasing number of African countries have shifted their source of munitions from traditional providers such as Russia to China due to the competitive prices offered by Chinese suppliers.
 It is estimated that between 2013 and 2017, Chinese arms imports to Africa totaled 17%, representing a 55% increase compared to the period covering 2009 to 2013.
 It also sold more arms than any other supplier, with sales to 23 African countries.

 Arms sales by China to some African states have troubled critics who point out that some buyers like Sudan are accused of war crimes.
-Chinese drones have proliferated across Africa, and have been utilized in hundreds of attacks in Egypt, Libya, Algeria, Nigeria.
+Chinese-made drones, especially those made by the Chengdu Aircraft Industry Group, and China Aerospace Science and Technology Corporation, have been sold across Africa, and have been utilized in hundreds of attacks in Egypt, Libya, Yemen, and Nigeria.

 Former U.S. military contractor Erik Prince's Frontier Services Group has close ties to the Chinese state-owned CITIC Group and provides security training services to Chinese firms operating in Africa.

+Military training

+When China trains African military personnel, it typically does so in China.
+In conjunction with the Confucius Institutes in Sudan and Democratic Republic of Congo, China has also developed Chinese language training programs for African military personnel.